Department of Mathematics

 The Department of Mathematics offers the master of arts degree with options in mathematics or mathematics education, the master of science degree with options in applied and computational mathematics or applied statistics, and a certificate in applied statistics.

-Master of Arts in Mathematics
+Master of Science in Mathematics

-The M.A. in Mathematics with the Mathematics Education Track is a thirty-three credit master’s program which is designed to offer candidates flexibility through their elective course selection so they may select mathematics education electives.
+The M.S. in Mathematics with the Mathematics Education Concentration is a thirty-three credit master’s program which is designed to offer candidates flexibility through their elective course selection so they may select mathematics education electives.
 The core curriculum is six solid mathematics courses which consist of abstract algebra, real analysis, mathematical statistics, and geometry.
 Students in this program have fifteen credits of electives, and they may select up to four mathematics education electives, which is twelve credits and then an additional three credit elective in any area of mathematics or related field.
 This will help prepare them for a wide variety of job opportunities in the field of teaching and/or mathematics education.
 The student’s capstone experience is either a thesis or an oral comprehensive exam.
 A thesis is recommended if a student would like to pursue a doctoral program in mathematics education or related field.
-For further information, please contact Dr. Gail Gallitano, Graduate Coordinator.
+For further information, please contact Dr. Jeremy Brazas, Graduate Coordinator.

 Master of Science in Applied Statistics